Frequently Asked Questions About Worship

 What other accessibility issues have you addressed?

-We have several large-print hymnals and orders of service at the usher’s table as you enter the worship space.
+We have several large-print hymnals at the usher’s table as you enter the worship space.
 Please let us know if one of these would be helpful to you.
 We are actively investigating an assisted listening system, but it is not in place yet.

 What do children do during the service?